 I think this place has a perfect name for your visit in the heart of Transylvania: The Devil’s Tavern.

-But worry not!
+ut worry not!
 The food is heavenly – and so is the service.
-You can eat a huge variety of dishes, both from the local cuisine or international and you can either enjoy your time on the nice terrace when the weather is nice or in the cellar.
+You can eat a huge variety of dishes, both from the local cuisine and international.
+You can either enjoy your time on the nice terrace when the weather is nice or in the cellar.
+A solid experience with great food.

 Check out their Facebook page, where you can see the menu (and more mouth-watering photos).